by Toby Woollaston

 “The humiliation and depression had given way to blinding anger at my powerlessness over the unfair whims of men.”—it is a line that succinctly expresses one of Molly’s Game’s many concerns with male power and while the film is not explicitly feminist, its sentiments feel very apt in Hollywood’s current #metoo climate.

-With the exception of a few early flourishes, Molly’s Game is a visually conservative, yet sumptuously scripted affair.
+It’s no surprise that Molly’s Game leans heavily on its screenplay.
+Wordsmith Aaron Sorkin has, in his directorial debut, wisely let his strength do most of the heavy lifting.
+And with the exception of a few early flourishes, Molly’s Game is a visually conservative, yet sumptuously scripted affair.
 Its sharp and snappy dialogue is paced just fast enough to have you reaching, but just slow enough to give you a sense of catharsis.

 Read the full review for the NZ Herald here.